 Will the third time be the charm for Akimbo?

-After two attempts at a direct-to-consumer model, the Internet video company is now offering a turnkey solution for business customers looking to set up their own Web TV channels.
+After two attempts at a direct-to-consumer model, the Internet video company is now offering a turnkey system for business customers looking to set up their own Web TV channels.

-Founded in 2002, Akimbo initially tried to sell a set-top box that downloaded premium VOD content over the Internet and played it back on TV sets.
+Akimbo, founded in 2002, initially tried to sell a set-top box that downloaded premium VOD content over the Internet and played it back on TV sets.
 Then, after phasing out that product last spring, the San Mateo, Calif., company was trying to become an aggregator of VOD content delivered through its own Web site and other outlets.

 Akimbo's first customer for the new solution is MavTV, a multiplatform content provider targeting male viewers owned by the Mav'rick Entertainment Network.